 How are student bank accounts different from regular current accounts?

-Student bank accounts are, by all means, full current accounts and not very different from adults’ accounts: they do all you can expect, from providing you with a debit card to letting you set up standing orders and direct debits.
+Student bank accounts are, by all means, full current accounts and not very different from non-student accounts: they do all you can expect, from providing you with a debit card to letting you set up standing orders and direct debits.

 However, they’re tailored to your student life, offering great benefits and freebies.
 Unlike standard accounts, most student accounts also offer a 0% overdraft.